CRP - Coronary Heart Disease Test

 Coronary Heart Disease can be detected early with C-Reactive Protein Tests.
 C-reactive protein (CRP) is a substance produced by the liver and its levels increase during periods of inflammation.
 Though not condition specific, inflammation is a significant indicator of health problems such as coronary heart disease.
 Early detection of coronary heart disease is possible with a C-Reactive Protein Test.

+Everyone is used to monitoring their cholesterol and blood pressure, however CRP levels are not as widely talked about.
 Healthy men and women with normal cholesterol levels are still at risk for future heart attack if they have elevated levels of CRP.
 A person's CRP levels are elevated for a reason - and that reason quite often is inflammation of the artery walls.
 According to the American Heart Association, scientific studies have found that the higher the CRP level, the higher the risk of having a heart attack.
 In fact, the risk for heart attack in people in the upper third of CRP levels has been determined to be twice that of those whose CRP level is in the lower third.

 • If CRP level is lower than 1.0 mg/L, a person has a low risk of developing cardiovascular disease.